Erdogan threatens to expel 10 foreign envoys - ExBulletin

 Erdogan threatens to expel 10 foreign envoys

 “I told our Minister of Foreign Affairs that we could not afford to welcome them to our country.
-Is it your job to teach Turkey such a lesson?
-Erdogan told reporters Thursday.
+Is it up to you to teach Turkey such a lesson?
+Erdogan told reporters on Thursday.

 Turkey’s foreign ministry summoned ambassadors on Tuesday over a joint statement calling for the release of imprisoned activist and businessman Osman Kavala.